sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > - **DevicePasswordEnabled** is the parent policy of the following:
 > 	- AllowSimpleDevicePassword
 >	- MinDevicePasswordLength
->
-> - AlphanumericDevicePasswordRequired is the parent policy of:
+>	- AlphanumericDevicePasswordRequired
 >		- MinDevicePasswordComplexCharacters
 >	- MaxDevicePasswordFailedAttempts
 >	- MaxInactivityTimeDeviceLock